ebzzry/ebzzry.github.io/src/quotes.md

   ―Nikola Tesla

-* “Don’t rely on someone else for your self-worth; only you can be be responsible for that.”<br>
+* “Don’t rely on someone else for your self-worth; only you can be responsible for that.”<br>
   ―Stacey Charter